mikael-s-persson/fuzzniq/README.md

 ### Reporting issues

 This is very experimental.
 There are bugs in this tool and library, I am sure of it.
+If the quality of the code in this repository doesn't make it obvious already, this is a "I was bored one day and made this" kind of a project, don't expect much.

 Please report any issues at: https://github.com/mikael-s-persson/fuzzniq/issues